USB Type-C

 A Type-C connector is similar in size to micro-USB, but includes several upgrades.
 Unlike micro-USB, it is reversible, meaning it can be plugged in "either way"; there is no wrong way nor "upside-down".

-Type-C also supports higher data speeds and larger amounts of power (enough to charge a laptop computer.)
+Type-C also supports higher data speeds and larger amounts of power (enough to charge a phone very quickly or even charge a laptop computer.)

-Like micro-USB, a Type-C connector can support alternate modes such as HD video.
+Like micro-USB, a Type-C connector can support "alternate modes" such as DisplayPort or HDMI for HD video.
+USB-C can also carry non-USB data protocols such as Thunderbolt.